TungstenTransformation/KTScripts/JSON parser in vb.md

 * builds a dictionary and array structure for easy VB6 reading.

 Adapted from [[StackOverflow article](https://stackoverflow.com/questions/6627652/parsing-json-in-excel-vba)] [[description by the original Author](https://medium.com/swlh/excel-vba-parse-json-easily-c2213f4d8e7a)].
 The parser uses a single complex but fast regex to completely tokenize the JSON file.
-It then reads the tokens and recurses to build the object structure into dictionaries and SortedLists.
+It then reads the tokens and recurses to convert JSON objects into [Scripting.Dictionary](https://learn.microsoft.com/en-us/office/vba/Language/Reference/User-Interface-Help/dictionary-object) and Arrays into [System.Collections.Sortedlist](https://learn.microsoft.com/en-us/dotnet/api/system.collections.sortedlist?view=net-8.0), (a .Net Class usable from vb6 ).
 ```json
 {"status":"succeeded","createdDateTime":"2023-08-07T13:53:55Z","analyzeResult":{"modelId":"prebuilt-document"}}
 ```